Hierarchically Composing Level Generators for the Creation of Complex Structures

 \subsection{Hierarchical and Compositional Reinforcement Learning}

-Reinforcement learning (RL)~\citep{rlbookold} is a field focused on solving sequential decision-making problems, where an agent interacts with an environment (e.g. by placing specific tiles in a tilemap level) and receives a scalar reward signal indicating how good an action was (e.g. obtaining a high reward when removing a tile that creates a path in a maze~\citep{khalifa2020Pcgrl}).
+Reinforcement learning (RL)~\citep{rlbookold} is a field focused on solving sequential decision-making problems, where an agent interacts with an environment (e.g., by placing specific tiles in a tilemap level) and receives a scalar reward signal indicating how good an action was (e.g., obtaining a high reward when removing a tile that creates a path in a maze~\citep{khalifa2020Pcgrl}).

-Generally, however, \textit{long-horizon tasks}, i.e. those that require a long sequence of actions to solve~\citep{pateria2021Hierarchical} (e.g. generating a video game level by sequentially placing a large number of tiles), are often quite challenging~\citep{bellemare2016Unifying,nachum2019Does,pathak2017Curiositydriven} for the normal RL paradigm.
-Hierarchical RL (HRL) has emerged as a solution to this, where a long and complex task is decomposed into smaller and simpler individual tasks~\citep{pateria2021Hierarchical}.
-Each subtask can itself be solved using an RL policy, and the top-level policy simply chooses which subtask to perform~\citep{hengst2010Hierarchical,hengst2012Hierarchical}.

-Relatedly, there has recently been more interest in \textit{compositional RL}, where agents, having learned some low-level skills, can compose them together to perform more complex behaviours~\citep{niekerk2019Composing,tasse2020Boolean,tasse2022Generalisation}.
-This has the additional benefit of allowing tasks to be specified in an understandable way, by referencing the lower-level skills.
+However, \textit{long-horizon tasks} require a long sequence of actions to solve (e.g., generating a level by sequentially placing many tiles) and are often challenging for standard RL methods~\citep{pateria2021Hierarchical,nachum2019Does}.
+Hierarchical RL addresses this by decomposing complex tasks into (1) smaller subtasks and a (2) top-level policy that selects which subtask to perform~\citep{pateria2021Hierarchical,hengst2012Hierarchical}.
+In compositional RL, agents compose low-level skills to perform more complex behaviours, allowing tasks to be specified in a more understandable way by referencing these skills~\citep{tasse2020Boolean}.